S-Ando-Biophysics/4MRNA/README.md

 Last Updated: **2025-08-18**
 (The program has been updated.
 A revised version of the manual is scheduled to be released on August 19, 2025.)

-As of 2025-08-18, the manual steps described in the [Note] section of “How to run generated programming codes” are no longer required.
-You only need to execute the codes in numerical order.

 ### User manual
 Please refer to the user manual.